 hosts, movie stars and international criminals are included as characters

-real life, most of Maupin's characters keep one eye on their secrets while
+life, most of Maupin's characters keep one eye on their secrets while looking

-looking for love in the bay city.
-In addition to characters based on popular
+for love in the bay city.
+In addition to characters based on popular public

-public figures, the tales take place in well known City locations.
-Maupin's
+figures, the tales take place in well known City locations.
+Maupin's alter

 While Macondray Lane on Russian Hill is accepted as the Tales of the City location, 28 Barbary Lane, Maupin actually lived in several apartments on Telegraph Hill and Russian Hill from the time he moved to the City in the early '70s.
 The tales debuted in the Chronicle on May 24, 1976.
 Later, Maupin moved to Noe Street in the Castro before settling in Cole Valley.
 Since everything about Tales of the City is a composite of real life, you can be sure that Maryann, Michael, Mona Ramsey, Brian Hawkins, landlady Anna Madrigal, and others all crossed the thresholds of these locations: